Join us for a virtual MozFest, starting March 8th 2021

 MozFest welcomes activists from Taipei, coders from Berlin, educators from Nairobi, researchers from Brasilia, and others from regions and movements around the world

 MozFest unfolds over the span of two weeks, with interactive sessions, films, talks, round-tables, hack-a-thons, exhibits, and socials.

 Over the last ten years, MozFest has fueled the movement to ensure the internet benefits humanity, rather than harms it.
 As the festival matures and moves online for this year, we’ll remain focused in our work to build a healthier internet and more Trustworthy AI.
-Save the date for MozFest 2021 where the brightest minds and most ambitious ideas from the internet health movement will come together under one roof.
+Register for tickets now for MozFest 2021 where the brightest minds and most ambitious ideas from the internet health movement will come together under one roof.

 MozFest’s Dialogues & Debates stage features talks and compelling panels about the intersection of the internet and society.
 With the goal of inspiring action for a healthier internet and more Trustworthy AI, programming has included a wide range of diverse topics and speakers.
 Past speakers include: